-We performed the following procedures, amongst others:

-- Tested the mathematical accuracy and completeness of the provision calculation against the list of stock on hand; - Evaluated whether the methodology applied to calculate the provision was reasonable and consistent with that applied in prior years; - For a sample of inventory items compared the latest sales price to their cost to check if items being sold below cost were being appropriately provided for; - On a sample basis compared inventory holdings at year-end to forecast sales volumes to identify potential slow-moving lines and assessed the adequacy of any related provisioning; - Assessed post year-end sales to test whether there was significant movement in relation to line items that the Group had identified as slow-moving; and - Attended a physical stocktake where we tested a sample to verify the existence of the inventory items and identify damaged inventory items.
+Provision for inventory obsolescence (\$3.75 million) We performed the following procedures, amongst others: (Refer to note 1 and 10) - Tested the mathematical accuracy and completeness of the provision calculation against the list of stock on The Group has gross inventories of \$50.83 million with a hand; provision of \$3.75 million for inventory obsolescence/slow - Evaluated whether the methodology applied to moving and discontinued stock.
+Inventory consists of raw calculate the provision was reasonable and consistent materials and finished goods. with that applied in prior years; - For a sample of inventory items compared the latest As the Group values inventory at the lower of cost and net sales price to their cost to check if items being sold realisable value estimates are required to determine the below cost were being appropriately provided for; recoverable amount.
+These estimates are based on the - On a sample basis compared inventory holdings at Group's projection of future sales volumes and prices. year-end to forecast sales volumes to identify potential pwc

+Given the level of judgement involved in calculating the provision and the magnitude of inventory recognised on - the Group's consolidated balance sheet this was a key audit matter.

+- slow-moving lines and assessed the adequacy of any related provisioning; Assessed post year-end sales to test whether there was significant movement in relation to line items that the - Group had identified as slow-moving; and Attended a physical stocktake where we tested a sample to verify the existence of the inventory items and identify damaged inventory items.